 This is also one of those recipes for kids to cook (because there's no cooking involved!), but you need to plan ahead.
 It takes several hours - preferably overnight - in the fridge for the crackers to change.

 On a diet?
 Try it as a diet version.
 Use low-fat Cool Whip and low-fat instant pudding.
 Then, top with a mixture of fresh berries.
 Just as good.

-The origin of this recipe is unknown.
+The origin of this recipe is unknown, but probably NOT German.
 It's been passed around the internet for a long time, slightly varying in amounts and ingredients.
-So, I guess it could be!
-Here, I've turned it into a Black Forest Dessert.
+However, but adding some German flavors, such as in this Black Forest Dessert, you'd almost think it was.
 Wunderbar!

 The following comments were sent in by some of our readers:

 I took it to two parties and it went over very good.
 Everyone said how good it was after a meal.
 It just went down so smooth. :) Did not get any pictures.
 It went to fast. :)